Mail-in ballot applications in Virginia tap into worries about fraud with faulty instructions

 “We’re living in paranoid times.
 Who knows what would have happened if I mailed it back in?”
 Bachula said.
 “In the best of all worlds, it would find its way back to where it should be.
 But it also could have been destroyed, rejected or ripped up.
 Who knows?”

-Edgardo Cortes, an elections security expert at the Brennan Center for Justice and the former commissioner of Virginia’s Department of Elections, said the center does not appear to have broken any laws.
+Edgardo Cortés, an elections security expert at the Brennan Center for Justice and the former commissioner of Virginia’s Department of Elections, said the Center for Voter Information does not appear to have broken any laws.

-Mailers with faulty information are common during election season, Cortes said, adding that voters can avoid confusion by applying for an absentee ballot online, either through the state or their local elections office.
+Mailers with faulty information are common during election season, Cortés said, adding that voters can avoid confusion by applying for an absentee ballot online, either through the state or their local elections office.

 “The big thing to remember here is that they didn’t come from the state and they didn’t come from the local elections office,” he said.
 “In terms of people’s faith in the system, the elections offices here are still doing what they can to get things right.”